Optionals

 In general you can see that the Discriminated Union just contains a case for every CLI command,

-it also contains the parsed input as int
+it also contains the parsed input as int, string or decimal.
+In my code

 I just use Pattern Matching, but with Active Patterns I can specify transformation